St Andrew’s Prep, Eastbourne

 Most leavers go on to Eastbourne but children tend to move onto wherever suits them best, including to very academically rigorous secondaries.

 The boarding facilities were totally refurbished in 2019 and sit at the heart of the school.
 They’re cosy and inviting, more like the lovely airy spare room at your favourite auntie’s house than a faceless chain hotel.
-Assuming said fave auntie is also an interior designer, as one of the gongs St Andrew’s has been shortlisted for this year is Boarding House Extension or Refurb at the BSA Awards.
+Assuming said fave auntie is also an interior designer, as one of the gongs St Andrew’s was shortlisted for Boarding House Extension or Refurb at the recent BSA Awards.
 Full-time, weekly and flexi-boarding are all offered to children from Year 3 – flexi is a popular solution and the school uses its boarding space flexibly too, with adorable cabin-like bunk beds for the more occasional boarders.
 The boarding house is run by husband and wife Mark and Trudy Tomsett, who live in with their three children and teach at the school.

 As well as a head of pastoral, there’s a head of wellbeing and the school offers both a school listener and independent listener service.
 It’s difficult to measure things like wellbeing, confidence, self-esteem and resilience in children, let alone pinpoint them on a visit, but it’s very noticeable as I spend time at the school that children appear purposeful.
 We’ve all been to those schools where children sort of float around not really seeming to know what they’re doing.
 Here, they all exude a sense of purpose, of grounding and belonging.

-Outdoor learning is valued here, the school has its own on-site Forest School and also takes advantage of its seaside location to run the marine equivalent, Beach School, with staff members trained by Sussex Wildlife Trust.
+Outdoor learning is valued here, the school has its own on-site Forest School and also takes advantage of its seaside location to run the marine equivalent, a weekly Beach School, with staff members trained by Sussex Wildlife Trust.

 WORD ON THE GROUND

 ‘Happy, friendly and welcoming’ and ‘rounded’ are words that come up often from parents discussing the school.
-‘Religious but not overly so’ is also mentioned – during my visit there was no mention of or focus on a religious element other than the chapel itself.
+‘Religious, but not overly so’ is also mentioned – during my visit there was no mention of or focus on a religious element other than the chapel itself.

 THE MUDDY VERDICT